 Standup comedian and occasional b-movie star Bill Maher remade himself into a satirical political pundit on the cable TV shows Politically Incorrect and Real Time.
 He most famously spoke truth to power when he defied the conventional wisdom after 9/11 and correctly stated that one thing the perpetrators were not were cowards.
 Not surprisingly, he was swiftly fired by Comedy Central.
 Had he stopped there, his arguable legacy would have been to blaze the trail for the likes of Jon Stewart and Stephen Colbert to crossover from the gutter of comedy to mainstream political punditry.
 Maher’s peer Al Franken went even further, from heckler to actual political participant.

 But Maher was not content to stop there.
 His latest incarnation is, for better or worse, the popular face of a growing movement against organized religion.
 Unlike the rational scientist Richard Dawkins (mostly rational, that is; his recent statements against children’s fantasy literature like Harry Potter reveal him to be at best a killjoy and at worst a censor) and the even more strident Christopher Hitchens, Maher uses comedy and outright mockery to advance the cause of atheism in the sometimes disturbingly theocratic American society.
-This Dork Reporter is on his side, but isn’t sure Maher and his movie Religulous is really what atheists need to combat the encroachment of church upon state.
-As Michael Moore is to liberals, so too may Maher be to atheists everywhere: is he really the best spokesperson?
+Are we sure Maher and his movie Religulous are really what atheists need to combat the encroachment of church upon state?
+As Michael Moore is to liberals, so too may Maher be to atheists everywhere: maybe not the best spokesperson.

 In the midst of all this fervent madness, it’s somewhat surprising that the Catholic Church and even the Vatican itself come across as the most enlightened.
 Maher is kicked out of the Vatican proper, but meets with the supremely sane and rational Father George Coyne, head of the Vatican observatory.
 Coyne is one man of the cloth, at least, that does not deny science or celebrate ignorance.
 Maher also strikes interview gold with the hilariously outspoken former Vatican scholar Father Reginald Foster.